andreassommer/ifdiff/speedtracker/docs/README.md

-the small and fluctuating development team mean that we cannot rely on a pristine, consistent testing environment: Two benchmarking runs six months apart may produce different results solely because the tester's computer got slowed down by software bloat.
-Therefore, every benchmarking run must compare all snapshots on the local machine, in the moment it is performed.
+the small and fluctuating development team mean that we cannot rely on a pristine, consistent testing environment: Two benchmarking runs six months apart may produce different results solely because the developer's computer got slowed down by software bloat.
+Therefore, every benchmarking run must compare all snapshots on the local machine, right at the moment it is performed.

-Another requirement is to avoid the use of extra software because there is nobody to manage it.
+Another requirement is to avoid the use of extra software and infrastructure because there is nobody to manage it.
 Speedtracker should be callable from within MATLAB :registered: and use only MATLAB, OS commands, and Git.

-Speedtracker aims to be compatible with Windows and Linux.
+Speedtracker aims to be compatible with Windows and Linux and with MATLAB versions up to ten years old (as of 2024).

 Users are assumed to be decently familiar with MATLAB, IFDIFF, and Git.

-TODO: determine how benchmarking results should be collected/visualized.

 ## Use Instructions
-Refer to `instructions.odt` for instructions.
-These instructions double as a description of the module's functionality, so reading them (now) may be a good starting point to understanding how it works.
+Refer to `instructions.odt` for a tutorial and more instructions.
+These instructions double as a loose technical specification of the module's functionality, so you should also be familiar with them before attempting to change Speedtracker.
 The code structure is documented in `structure.odt`.
-Read this before you make any changes; the structure and conventions are not self-explanatory.
+Read this as well before you make any changes; the structure and conventions are not always self-explanatory.

 ## Development Process
 This is hopefully going to remain a small module, allowing us to stick to the following simple process.
 When adding or modifying functionality, proceed as follows:

 1. Add the desired functionality to `instructions.odt`.
-This document contains a list of system functions ("SF") and an example exercise.
-Each of these system functions comprises:
+The "loose technical specification" mentioned above consists of the sections "System Functions Reference" and "Configuration Reference".
+Each of the system functions comprises:
     1. Name
     2. Description
     3. Inputs/how to perform